-A recent episode of The Walking Dead featured a community comprised entirely of women, and I found myself having an interesting (and unexpected) reaction to it: I recoiled.
+When I watched an episode of The Walking Dead that featured a community comprised entirely of women, I found myself having an interesting (and unexpected) reaction to it: I recoiled.

 Upon further reflection, I had to admit to myself that the idea of living in a society without men was abhorrent to me.
 And if I was forced to choose between the company of only men or the company of only women…well, the zombie apocalypse hasn’t happened yet, so I need not upset anyone with my conclusions on this theoretical subject.

 Pondering all of this, I had to acknowledge a double standard I had never considered before…while we generally embrace the concept that men need the support and influence of women to be their best selves, it has become “politically incorrect” to admit that women need men.
 I was raised in the very heart of Generation X, the first generation of women who were unequivocally taught that we are each the captain of our own ship and have NO. NEED.
 FOR.
 MEN.
 For anything except perhaps a genetic donation, if motherhood is your bag.

 Which it totally, 100% need not be.
 I am woman, hear me roar.

 Both of my grandmothers were working women in spite of the fact that they were born in the first decade of the 20th century and enjoyed 50+ year marriages to traditional (and successful) “hunter-gatherers”.
 My own Mother, who graduated from college in the 50’s, went on to work as a full-time school teacher despite an out-of-the-box pregnancy following her wedding.
 Neither she nor my Dad ever told me that marriage should be a “goal”, their own very happy and productive one notwithstanding.

 I was raised by and around women warriors.
 Ahead of the curve, before their time and every single one of them demonstrated and taught self-sufficiency; I identify myself as a feminist.
 So how can I still believe that women NEED men?